cs2000/DankDroneDownloader/README.md

 SHA256 7750B892DE997233CA7CCB273A2B4D972C9744F15C71CA431EC7EDB3A20642B6<br>
 <i>
 - Due to the recent addition of Autel firmware, the app now has a 'Brand' filter where you can pre-filter results for DJI or Autel.
 Any future brands DDD supports can now be easily added!
 - Issue #18 recently reported by ddzobov has now been fixed.
 The app was crashing when large firmwares (such as SmartController) were downloaded.
-A new file handliong method has been written for these larger files.
+A new file handling method has been written for these larger files.
 </i>

 Version 2.0 <br>